Small groups, insider access, and personal freedom to follow the whim of the moment are the order of the day, every day.

 Not sure if you need extra nights?
 Get in touch to chat with a member of the crew before or after you book.

 Booking is easy!
 Select your chosen departure date, add-on option, enter your details and we’ll send you a booking confirmation as well as useful information about your tour.

 Got a travel date in mind but not ready to pay in full?
 Choose to pay a 20% deposit to secure a spot on your chosen departure date.
 Check out our Booking Policy here.

 Yes, anyone can book this tour.
 Depending on your purpose to travel to Australia there are various visa options.

 If you are planning to work in Australia, you are probably looking at getting a Working Holiday Visa or a temporary working visa.
 However, they are limited to certain nationalities and age groups.
 You must be aged between 18 – 31 years and be a passport holder of the UK, USA, Belgium, Canada, Cyprus, Denmark, Estonia, Finland, France, Germany, Ireland, Italy, Netherlands, Norway, Vietnam or Sweden.
+Check your eligibility here.

 If you are not a passport holder of any of the above countries, you may still participate in our Oz Gap Year or Oz Adventure program, however, you cannot undertake any paid work whilst in Australia and we would replace the work and mail support components of the tour with additional fun activities for you.